farichieri/nutrition-plans/data/content/posts/what-is-the-right-plan-for-me.md

 ![What is the right nutrition plan for me](/images/posts/why-is-it-important-to-follow-a-healthy-diet/2.jpg)

-### **So how do I choose my eating plan once the above is determined?**
+## **So how do I choose my eating plan once the above is determined?**

-1. I analyze my nutritional and energy requirements according to the physical analysis and my physical activity.
+- I analyze my nutritional and energy requirements according to the physical analysis and my physical activity.

-2. I identify the diet that I would like to carry out according to the food groups they contain and their benefits (See post: What are the most appropriate eating plans for health?
+- I identify the diet that I would like to carry out according to the food groups they contain and their benefits.

-3. I get the macronutrients I need and that the chosen plan contains.
-(See Post What are the macronutrients?
+- I get the macronutrients I need and that the chosen plan contains.

-4. I select the foods that I would like to consume and that are recommended and I choose how to distribute them daily.
+- I select the foods that I would like to consume and that are recommended and I choose how to distribute them daily.

-5. I analyze what money I have to be able to carry out my chosen diet and if I can carry it out while I'm alive.
+- I analyze what money I have to be able to carry out my chosen diet and if I can carry it out while I'm alive.

 Ready!
 Now you can choose the eating plan that best suits you.